dsb-lab/Docker-single-cell-analysis/README.md

 **Warning**: The analysis has not been completed yet.
 Some parts of the code ar nonsense so be careful to run it for now.

-**Warning**: The bash files are have been writen for linux.
+**Warning**: The bash files are have been writen for Linux.
 Maybe in Mac or PC, the lines are different.
 The scripts are pretty simple so they should be straighforward to adapt.

 # Use without docker